 Use a Responsive Theme

-It is estimated that in 2018 there will be over 4 billion mobile users in the world, however, according to SocPub, 57% of mobile users will abandon a website if it is not optimized for a mobile device.
+It is estimated that in 2018 there will be over 4 billion mobile users in the world, however, according to Socpub, 57% of mobile users will abandon a website if it is not optimized for a mobile device.
 A responsive theme means that your site will display a mobile optimized version of your site.
-Responsive themes will change the layout and content, so that it scales down to fit a mobile device or tablet.
+Responsive themes will change the layout and content so that it scales down to fit a mobile device or tablet.

-Some themes are designed to be responsive, but other themes aren’t as flexible and need a plugin to make them more mobile friendly.
+Some themes are designed to be responsive, but other themes aren’t as flexible and need a plugin to make them more mobile-friendly.
 Testing your website on both a desktop and a mobile device allows you to ensure your content is viewable for all users (this also includes various plugins, widgets and theme features).
 If your theme is not responsive, one of the easiest plugins for theme mobile optimization is the JetPack plugin.

 Decrease Loading Speed

 Mobile shoppers are shopping on the go and want the experience to be fast.
 According to Google, 52% of mobile expect greater speed and ease when they are mobile shopping.
 If your website loading time is greater than 2 seconds, your customers may leave and look elsewhere for their products.
 Make sure your site is being hosted on a server.
-Look into getting VPS or dedicated server instead of using shared hosting.
-Shared hosting has many sites sharing the same bandwidth (aka – ‘data plan’), which means that there will be times when the your site will slow down due to the traffic on other sites that are also on the shared hosting.
+Look into getting a VPS or dedicated server instead of using shared hosting.
+Shared hosting has many sites sharing the same bandwidth (aka – ‘data plan’), which means that there will be times when your site will slow down due to the traffic on other sites that are also on the shared hosting.
 VPS hosting allows your site to have its own bandwidth, maintaining fast speed and performance.

 Another way to minimize your loading speed is to scale down pictures.
-It’s important to have high quality images, but because they will only be viewed on desktop or device, it’s important they are only as large as they need to be.
+It’s important to have high-quality images, but because they will only be viewed on desktop or device, it’s important they are only as large as they need to be.
 Some plugins are also great at optimizing images for mobile use so they load quicker.
 Consider testing your website on PageSpeed Insights to check the loading time and what can be improved.
-You’ll most certainly need to use a premium caching plugin which can compress images, leverage browser caching, minify html and css, and more.
+You’ll most certainly need to use a premium caching plugin which can compress images, leverage browser caching, minify HTML and CSS, and more.
 You could also consider using a CDN service to help your site load quicker, which is especially important if your WooCommerce shop is international.

 Write Short Product Descriptions